itzjac/bytecave/commands/Unreal/ue5.md

 Build your own UGS version, customize and debug https://forums.unrealengine.com/docs?topic=591615

+* UGS processes tend to slow the iteration time.
+Automated builds can grow large, and take time sometimes.
+When  submitting bin files manually is the fastest method,  very small teams that seems to work better.

 # Common-Pitfalls
 * mcrolib.dll , a .NET file, apparently related to the -compile option for RunUAT.bat